 I am an Assistant Professor in Economic History at the University of Southern Denmark (SDU).
 My research fields are Economic History, Labor Economics and Economics of Gender.

-I hold a Ph.D. in Economics from Boston University and a B.A. in Economics from New York University and New York University Shanghai.
+I hold a Ph.D. in Economics from Boston University and a B.A. in Economics from New York University and NYU Shanghai.

 You can reach me at soli [at] sam.sdu.dk